21 Feb BAS Surgery and Your Dog

 Is your dog affected by Brachycephalic airway syndrome?

-If you have any brachycephalic or ‘squishy faced’ breed of dog then yes, your dog is affected.
+If you have any brachycephalic breed or ‘squishy faced’ dog then yes, your dog is affected.
 Brachycephalic dogs have been bred to have a shortening of the nose and face to create that cute look that we can’t help but fall in love with.

 Unfortunately, many of these dogs have difficulty breathing and exercising daily.
 In a normal dog, air passes through the nose and nasal passages, through the larynx into the trachea and lungs.
 The anatomy of brachycephalic dogs is altered in a way that restricts the passage of this air-flow due to their elongated soft palate